Tree Planting & Stewardship

 Partners

-York Region Forestry strives to protect its trees and forests through careful management and conservation, promoting tree planting and controlling invasive species.
-The Region also hosts forestry events, walks, and supports outdoor educational programs.
-With funding for this project provided through York Region, they are investing in tree planting and stewardship on community housing land to help grow the urban forest and engage residents in stewardship.
-Additional support provided includes the supply and installation of large caliper trees.
+The Regional Municipality of York strives to protect its trees and forests through careful management and conservation, promoting tree planting and controlling invasive species.
+York Region also hosts forestry events and guided walks, and supports outdoor educational programs.
+Funding for this project provided by York Region, supports tree planting and stewardship on community housing land helping grow the urban forest and engage residents in caring for their local environment.
+Additional support includes providing and planting large, mature trees.